-The computational load of the resultant estimator does not allow achieving a real time execution of the algorithm for more that 4 or 5 objects [13].
+The computational load of the resultant estimator does not allow achieving a real time execution of the algorithm for more that 4 or 5 objects [10].

-Another solution for the multiple objects tracker is to use a standard estimator to track each object but, apart of the inefficiency of the final algorithm [14], it cannot deal easily with a dynamic number of objects [15].
+Another solution for the multiple objects tracker is to use a standard estimator to track each object but, apart of the inefficiency of the final algorithm, it cannot deal easily with a dynamic number of objects.

-On the other hand, in order to work with independent estimators, it is necessary to include an association algorithm to assign each measurement to one of the trackers.
-Most of the association solutions are based on the Probabilistic Data Association (PDA) theory [16], such as the Joint Probabilistic Particle Filter (JPDAF) like in [17] or in [18].
+On the other hand, in order to work with independent estimators it is necessary to include an association algorithm to assign each measurement to one of the trackers.
+Most of the association solutions are based on the Probabilistic Data Association (PDA) theory [11], such as the Joint Probabilistic Particle Filter (JPDAF) like in [12].
 Again, the problem related to these techniques is the execution time.

-In this context the authors propose in [19] another solution to the multi-tracking problem based on a single PF whose multimodality is exploited to perform the multitracking task.
+In this context the authors propose in [13] another solution to the multi-tracking problem based on a single PF whose multimodality is exploited to perform the multi-tracking task.
 The algorithm is called Extended Particle Filter (XPF).
-This solution has been tested in complex indoor environments with sonar [19] and stereo-vision data [20] with good results.
+This solution has been tested in complex indoor environments with sonar [13] and stereo-vision data [14] with good results.
 A clustering algorithm is used in this point to organize the measurements and the information involved in the estimation process, and to increase the robustness and reliability of the final estimator.

-In this paper, a general revision of the tracking system developed, based on stereovision measurements, is presented, a slight description of the XPF developed in [19] is then included; the functionality of the two proposed clustering methods is deeply described; and finally some results and conclusions obtained from the segmentation processes applied to the probabilistic estimator are exposed.
+In this paper, a general revision of the tracking system developed, based on stereovision measurements, is presented, a slight description of the XPF developed in [13] is then included; the functionality of the two proposed clustering methods is presented; and finally some results and conclusions obtained from the segmentation processes applied to the probabilistic estimator are exposed.